RAILFAN GUIDES of the U.S.

 Sights

-The Lake State shops and their frequencies.
+The Lake State radio freqs

 On the day we were there, there was quite a collection of equipment sitting around....
 In addition to the H&E stuff, there were still a few geeps painted CM hanging around, as well as a few units in Rail America and Central Oregon and Pacific, and a couple of "B" units, which today are really rare....
 A great break from the big class one's!
+NOTE: #4065 below is a cabless "B" unit - pretty rare these days - maybe it's a leftover from the Santa Fe?

 Three aerial views of the Huron & Eastern yard, and the frequencies.